MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/javascript/npm/registries.md

 ---
 title: Package registries
-description: Where to download NPM packages from
+description: Where to download Node packages from
 ---